A deadly serious affair…

 They exchanged glances.

 “This is going to be a big deal, isn’t it?”
-Sam rested a hand over the stomach that bothered her during times of stress.
+Sam rested a hand over her stomach, which bothered her during times of stress.

 She’d had enough stress lately.